Stability phenomena for Martin boundaries of relatively hyperbolic groups: Introduction

 \subsection{Random walks on relatively hyperbolic groups}

 In this paper, we are interested in symmetric finitely supported random walks on relatively hyperbolic groups.
 We will give a precise definition of these groups below.
-We are in particular interested in the case where the parabolic subgroups are virtually abelian, although a lot of our results still hold for any relatively hyperbolic group.
+Archetypal examples are given by free products and finite co-volume (or more generally geometrically finite) Kleinian groups.
+We are particularly interested in the case where the parabolic subgroups (which are the conjugates of the free factors for the particular case of a free product) are virtually abelian, although a lot of our results still hold for any relatively hyperbolic group.

+The Martin boundary of such a group has a strong relation with the so-called Bowditch boundary, the Gromov boundary of a Gromov hyperbolic space on which the group acts geometrically finitely, see \cite{GGPY}.
+We will give a precise definition of the Bowditch boundary below.
+In the case of a free product, it is constructed by gluing one point at infinity for every coset of every free factor to the set of infinite words.
+If the free factors are one-ended, the Bowditch boundary coincides with the set of ends.
+The relation between the set of ends and the Martin boundary was explored by Woess in \cite{Woess-ends}.
+In the case of a finite co-volume Kleinian group, the Bowditch boundary coincides with the ideal boundary of the hyperbolic space $\mathbb{H}^n$.

-The 1-Martin boundary of a finitely supported probability measure on such a group is described in \cite{DGGP}.
+The 1-Martin boundary of a finitely supported probability measure on a relatively hyperbolic group is described in \cite{DGGP}.
 It is obtained from the Bowditch boundary by blowing up each parabolic point into a sphere of dimension one less than the rank of its stabilizer.
 Roughly speaking, those spheres appear as the Martin boundary of the induced random walk on the virtually abelian parabolic subgroups.
-Actually, the term induced random walk refers to the sub-Markov chain corresponding to first return transition kernel to the parabolic subgroup, see Section~\ref{Sectionspectraldegenerescence}.
-So in other words, the 1-Martin boundary roughly consists of the Martin boundary of the parabolic subgroups, glued to the conical limit points.

-We will prove that the Martin boundary on such groups is stable, giving a precise description of the homeomorphism type of the $r$-Martin boundary for every $r\leq R$.
-We will also prove that strong stability of the Martin boundary depends on the behaviour of the measure $\mu$ along parabolic subgroups.
+The term "induced random walk" refers to the sub-Markov chain corresponding to first return transition kernel to the parabolic subgroup, see Section~\ref{Sectionspectraldegeneracy}.
+In other words, the 1-Martin boundary roughly consists of the Martin boundary of the parabolic subgroups, glued to the conical limit points.
+In this paper, we will give a precise description of the homeomorphism type of the $r$-Martin boundary for every $r\leq R$.
+We will also prove that stability of the Martin boundary depends on the behaviour of the measure $\mu$ along parabolic subgroups.

-Before giving a precise statement, let us give a brief explanation of what happens in the particular case of adapted random walks on a free product.
+Before giving a precise statement of our results, let us give a brief explanation of what happens in the particular case of adapted random walks on a free product.
 Let $\Gamma=\Gamma_1*\Gamma_2$ be a free product of two finitely generated groups $\Gamma_1$ and $\Gamma_2$.
-Then, $\Gamma$ is hyperbolic relative to $\Gamma_1$ and $\Gamma_2$.
+Then, $\Gamma$ is hyperbolic relative to the conjugates of $\Gamma_1$ and $\Gamma_2$.
 Recall that a probability measure $\mu$ on $\Gamma$ is called adapted if it can be written as